 The sweet flavor of cooked bananas, chewy raisins and the crunch of sunflower seeds combined with warm peanut butter on a crispy crust is a delicious way to start the day!

-- 1 frozen gluten free or whole grain tortilla (I used Food For Life Brown Rice Tortillas)
+- 1 large tortilla frozen (I used Food For Life® Tortillas)

 Note: I do not include nutrition information with my recipes because I subscribe to the theories presented in the book Whole and believe we should focus on eating a variety of whole foods instead of counting calories or keeping track of individual nutrients.